-- (a) The User must in relation to each Reference Service Point, comply with the Eligibility Criteria applicable to the Reference Service provided, or to be provided, at the Reference Service Point. - (b) Where the User has sought to change the Reference Service in respect of a Connection Point under clause 3.2(a), its obligation under clause 3.3(a) in relation to that Connection Point is subject to compliance by Western Power with clause 3.2(b).
+The User must in relation to each Reference Service Point, comply with the Eligibility Criteria applicable to the Reference Service provided, or to be provided, at the Reference Service Point.

 3.4 Increase or decrease of Contracted Capacity

 - (a) The User may not increase or decrease the Contracted Capacity at an existing Connection Point to this Contract unless the User makes an application to Western Power and Western Power approves that application under the Applications and Queuing Policy. - (b) If the User makes an application to Western Power under clause 3.4, then Western Power must process the application under the Applications and Queuing Policy.